Free skate ramp plans skate boarder

 This is one of the more difficult parts of the ramp building process.
 First off make sure you bend the plywood the way it is being bent in the picture below

 Second make sure you are using 3/8" plywood, anything thicker you will have a very difficult time bending.
 If you are having difficulties, make sure to take your time, you do not want to mess up the surface by screwing in the plywood in the wrong spot, or breaking it.
 As in the picture above, it is generally easiest to start from the bottom and work your way up with the plywood.
-Also note that we did not measure the last piece of plywood, we screwed it in then cut off the excess.

 Get friends to help you, have them slowly put pressure against the plywood with their foot as you screw it in.